Francesca Cumani

-Francesca Cumani is a horse racing presenter working for ITV Racing and 10 Sport.
+Francesca Cumani is a horse racing presenter working for ITV Racing and Nine's Wide World of Sports.
+She has previously been part of the coverage of the Melbourne Cup with Seven Network and 10 Sport.

 Education

 Cumani was educated at Tudor Hall School, a boarding and day independent school for girls, between the village of Bloxham and the market town of Banbury, in Oxfordshire.
 She left the school in 2001.

 Following school, Cumani attended the University of Bristol, from which she graduated with a degree in French and Spanish.

 Career

 After attending university Cumani worked in the family business of training and breeding race horses.
 After taking horses to Australia on a trip, she was offered an opportunity to be a guest presenter on Australia's Channel 7's horse racing broadcast.
 This led to a permanent job with CNN presenting Winning Post.
 She presented it in both English and Spanish.
 Cumani is also a presenter on Australia's Network 10 Melbourne Cup Coverage.

 Cumani began working for ITV Racing in 2016.
 In February 2019 Ed Chamberlin and Cumani were joint winners of the Broadcast Sports Presenter of the Year at the SJA Awards.